top of page

 Jeremy and Anne communicating together using a letterboard.

-The Power of Being Understood
+The Power of Being Understood: A Journey of Growth

 Jeremy and Anne face us with big smiles on their faces.